 Faculty Kathy Buszkiewicz

 Why is jewelry worn?
 How is jewelry worn?
-This course will focus on the motivations of why one makes jewelry and how jewelry functions in our contemporary and other societies.
-Questioning the boundaries of what defines jewelry along with the exploration of concepts will guide the work.
-Self initiated projects as well as assignments relating to jewelry concepts will take place throughout the semester.
-Readings, research, and dialogue will be an integral part of the class.
-Slides and actual contemporary and historic pieces will supplement the course.
-Open to Jewelry + Metals majors and all electives.
+This course will focus on the motivations behind why we make jewelry, and how jewelry functions in our contemporary culture, and others.
+The question of the boundaries of what defines jewelry, and the exploration of concepts guide the work.
+Self-initiated projects, as well as assignments relating to jewelry concepts, are presented throughout the semester.
+Readings, research, and dialogue are an integral part of the class.
+Slides and actual contemporary and historic pieces supplement the course.
+Open to sophomore Jewelry + Metals majors and all electives.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.